 Yes, you read that right!
 I saved $2400 a year by making two simple phone calls.

-We have been trying to make a conscious effort to save money for retirement and to have a strong 6 month emergency fund (in case hubby can’t fine work right away after he retires from the Military).
+We have been trying to make a conscious effort to save money for retirement and to have a strong 6-month emergency fund (in case hubby can’t find work right away after he retires from the Military).

 In doing this, I have really looked at our finances to see what could either be cut or cut down as well as additional ways of saving money.
 When you are on a budget and are trying to save money, every penny literally counts!